Two Algorithms for Orthogonal Nonnegative Matrix Factorization with Application to Clustering: Numerical Experiments

-The swimmer image dataset consists of 256 binary images of a body with 4 limbs which can be each in 4 different positions.
+The swimmer image data set consists of 256 binary images of a body with four limbs which can be positioned in four different ways each.
 The goal is to find a part-based decomposition of these images, i.e., isolate the different constitutive parts of the images (the body and the limbs, 17 in total).
-Moreover, these parts are not overlapping, and therefore no rows of V can share non-zero entries in the same column, and ONMF is the appropriate model.
+Moreover, these parts are not overlapping, and therefore no rows of $V$ can share nonzero entries in the same column, and ONMF is an appropriate model.
 Figure~\ref{Swim_rnd} displays the basis elements obtained with the different ONMF algorithms.
-It can be observed that, in this case, the SVD-based initialization is of no benefit, neither for CHNMF nor for PNMF.
-All algorithms are able to successfully find the correct parts except PNMF, CH(SVD) and P(SVD).
+It can be observed that, in this case, the SVD-based initialization is of no benefit, neither for CHNMF nor for \ProjNMF.
+All algorithms are able to successfully find the correct parts except \ProjNMF \, and \ProjNMFSVD.